abcei2/janus-videoroom-server/utils/README.md

 # Util functions janus
 By default Janus serves a http API interface that can be use to comunicate to janus plugins and features.
-The http api can be configured accesing the file: janus.transport.http.jcfg in /opt/janus/etc/janus/
-inside file are some kind of dictionary named "general" with some parameters like http port, or http base path, some other useful features.
+The http api can be configured accesing the file: **/opt/janus/etc/janus/janus.transport.http.jcfg** inside file are some kind of dictionary named "general" with some parameters like http port, or http base path, some other useful features.
 ```bash
 general = {